hermeznetwork/cli-bidding/readme.md

 - [slotinfo](#4): Display the information regarding the current open slots and current bidding price
 - [bid](#5):  Bid for a slot
 - [multibid](#6): Bid for multiple slots
-- [getHezBalances](#7): Display the current HEZ balance of the ethereum account and balance inside the HermezAuction contract
+- [getHezBalances](#7): Display the current HEZ balance of the ethereum account and inside the HermezAuction contract
 - [claimhez](#8): Claim the HEZ inside HermezAuction contract
+- [Currentbids](#9): isplay the current bids information starting from the actual slot, that were done by the wallet.

 ### Register <a id="3"></a>
 Register a coordinator in the auction with a given URL.
 In order to make bids a coordinator must be registered first